old-s7uff/kvm-virt-ovh/README.md

 if you reboot your server and virtualizor is down, just start it like (`/etc/init.d/virtualizor start`)

-To do.
+**To do. **

  1 .
 Creating a better script.
 Script was created in fast way means there can be some errors. but it work!

+**INFO.**

-**CREATED FOR UBUNTU 14.04 (KVM)** Don't blame if you read any kind of error in installation or after installation! it's beta.
+1 . **CREATED FOR UBUNTU 14.04 (KVM)** Don't blame if you read any kind of error in installation or after installation! it's beta.

+2 .
+Don't add any other extra option like "interface=" or "lvg=" in installation script. you can add them in Virtualizor GUI.